NuCore vs. Lifeproof Vinyl Flooring – Which Is Better?

 Wear Layer

 Speaking of the NuCore, it has a pretty thick wear layer of 20 mils.
 When compared to your average flooring, its width is quite large.
-Consequently, it protects against scratches and abrasions.
-In addition, it helps to maintain durability.
+So, it protects against scratches and abrasions.
+Too, it helps to maintain durability.

 As for Lifeproof vinyl flooring, it comes in various wear layers.
 The most popular sizes are 6 mm and 12 mm.
 Additionally, it has 22 mm, but that’s not found on all designs.